mjmoran123/phase-0-tracks/web_dev/request_cycle/web_servers.md

     Also, on a VPS, you have access to the root, so you can really do anything that you want.
 You don't have to depend on or wait for a hosting provider.

     Scalability is much easier on a virtual machine, in either direction.

+3. Running as root gives every application access and privileges to your entire system, which means any bugs or viruses could wipe things out on your system.
+Running applications on a user level provides safety and security to your system.